mikaelkaron/troopjs-learn/requirejs/readme.md

 #### Method 2: `bundles`

-If you are using a later RequireJS version >= 2.1.10 you can use the `bundles` option to make RequireJS load our bundle automatically before we use any of the contained modules.
+If you are using RequireJS version >= 2.1.10 you can use the `bundles` option to make RequireJS load our bundle automatically before we use any of the contained modules.

 !CODEFILE "index.troopjs-bundles.js"